Straxite/FlowFiles/README.md

 Now the impt part the dependencies of this setup are :-
 .
 Waybar (install waybar-cava-git from aur)
 . nitch
-. oh-my-zsh (https://ohmyz.sh/    go check it out!)
+. oh-my-zsh (https://ohmyz.sh/ |       go check it out!)
-. powerlevel10k, (when i go to powerlevel10k webpage go to instalation, select ohmyzsh in installation panel, and install it.
-After you do that in the zshrc file set theme to "powerlevel10k/powerlevel10k", this will launch setup)
+. powerlevel10k (https://github.com/romkatv/powerlevel10k | For installation just install it via ohmyzsh and when you clone it in your .zshrc change the theme to "p10kconfigure/p10kconfigure")
 . matugen
 . swaync
 . swyosd